reaganb/listdir/README.md

 ```
 $ ls
 ```
-One function of the script is that it will archive the output file into a zip format.
+One function of the script is that it will archive the output file into a zip type.

 output:
 ```
-listdir.py  out.txt out.txt.zip
+listdir.py  out.txt out.txt_2019-08-07-133924.zip
 ```